 No less a figure than Albert Einstein welcomes visitors in the entrance hall of the modernisme (the Catalan art nouveau) building that once served as a factory.
 His statue by the information desk looks almost real.

-Visitors are taken 30 meters down into the 5th basement floor in a gigantic spiral that winds around a tropical tree from the Amazon region, an Acariquara.
+Visitors are taken 30 metres down into the 5th basement floor in a gigantic spiral that winds around a tropical tree from the Amazon region, an Acariquara.

 Once you are down in the basement floor, the first thing you see is an escalator that leads to a higher floor.
-But the CosmoCaixa wouldn´t enjoy such a good reputation world-wide if you could not already see the first attractions: the escalator is glassed-in so that you can look right into it and see how it works.
+But the CosmoCaixa wouldn't enjoy such a good reputation world-wide if you could not already see the first attractions: the outside of the escalator is made of glass so that you can look right into it and see how it works.

 In the lowest hall in the basement visitors can try out experiments from a wide range of scientific disciplines.
 In a vivid way you learn which kinds of waves exist and which kinds of waves there are in the sea.
 A wave simulator illustrates how waves form the shores.

-Or you might want to produce a sand storm and see how all of a sudden sand dunes develop and move.
+Or you might want to produce a sand storm and see how sand dunes develop and move.
 Or you produce a tornado the eye of which you can even touch with your hands!
 There are many more interesting experiments with water and lots of optic and acoustic experiments.

 The next section is all about geology.
 A model shows how the shape of a volcano develops.
 On the “mur geològic", the geological wall, you can examine different types of rocks, such as folded rock formations that can also be found in the Alps.
 In addition to that, there are numerous experiments that demonstrate how the respective rock formations develop.

 There are also temporary science exhibitions in the museum CosmoCaixa.
 Anyone who wants to find out more about our cosmos can look up to the stars at the planetarium (an extra fee is charged).
 Ask about show times at the information desk.